Azure/azure-sdk-for-net/sdk/developersigning/Azure.Developer.Signing/README.md

 This library interacts with the Azure Developer Signing service using two principal concepts, these are:

-- `Code Signing Accounts` – Logical container holding certificate profiles and considered the Azure Developer Signing resource.
+`Trusted Signing Accounts` – A Signing Account is the logical container holding certificate profiles and identity validations and is considered a Azure Developer Signing resource.
-- `Certificate Profile` – Template with the information that is used in the issued certificates, and a sub-resource to a Code Signing Account resource.
+`Certificate Profile` – A Certificate Profile is the template with the information that is used in the issued certificates.
+It is a sub-resource to a Code Signing Account resource.
+`Identity Validation` - An Identity Validation resource is the identity of the legal business or individual.
+This information will be in the Subject Name of the certificates and therefore is a pre-requisite resource to be able to create a Certificate Profile.

 Since the interaction of the client is at the certificate profile level, the client is designed to interact with this entity.
 A region must be provided to ensure the request is routed to the specific appropiate environment.